 How can we apply Wabi-Sabi in our daily life?

-• If we decide and allow things to take shape at their own pace, it might bloom and flourish in the long term.
+- If we decide and allow things to take shape at their own pace, they might bloom and flourish in the long term.

 So what do you think, is it ok to be imperfect?